chenchens190009/CSProm-KG/README.md

 ### Training and testing:

-- Install all the requirements from `./requirements.txt.`
+- Install all the requirements from `./requirements.txt`. pytorch 1.11.0+cu113 is installed with `pip install torch==1.11.0+cu113 --extra-index-url https://download.pytorch.org/whl/cu113`

 - Commands for reproducing the reported results:
   ##### WN18RR
   ```shell